Akehaa/akehaa/README.md

 ## Hi!
 My name is Dener Araujo

-I am a Fullstack Developer based in Brazil that loves learning new techs and it's extremely curious.
+I am a FullStack Developer based in Brazil that loves learning new techs and it's extremely curious.